 For almost thirty years, Selene has had the good fortune to be able to travel annually to Italy and to relocate for extended periods of time.
 This has provided her with a wonderful group of friends, allowed her to create her own routine and to experience life as a native, even becoming an Italian citizen in 1993.

-At home in the Palouse, Selene works daily for seven to eight hours in her studio, with National Public Radio as her constant companion.
-Traveling, reading and NPR are big contributors to her imagination and work.
+At home in the Palouse, Selene works daily for seven to eight hours in her studio, with MSNBC as her constant companion.
+Traveling, reading and the news are big contributors to her imagination and work.
 She sometimes wonders why she stays in the Palouse, but there is something about this region, with its community of intelligent people, its beautiful light, and its marvelous landscape of rolling hills that is magical.
 Selene admits that the area has grown on her over the years, and is grateful for a life centered on what she loves to do most--paint.